Compensation Manager Salary

 - Manage the selection, training and development of staff.

 - Manage the day to day operations of the compensation department's programs; job evaluation, performance appraisal, salary administration and incentive programs.

 - Plan all compensation programs, procedures and practices to ensure consistency with organization's overall objectives and are in compliance with professional standards, state and federal regulatory requirements and laws.

 Popular Skills for Compensation Manager

 Survey results show that Compensation Managers use a fair number of skills.
 Most notably, skills in Human Resources Information System, Microsoft Excel, Data Analysis, and Benefits & Compensation are correlated to pay that is above average.
 Skills that seem to negatively impact pay include compensation.
 It is often found that people who know Benefits & Compensation are also skilled in Human Resources Information System (HRIS).

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

-Survey participants with less than five years' experience pocket $86K on average, but those with five to 10 years of experience enjoy a much bigger median of $101K.
-People with 10 to 20 years of experience make an average of about $109K in this role.
-Respondents who boast more than two decades on the job don't boast commensurate pay, unfortunately; these veterans see average earnings of only $108K.
+Salaries for the relatively untried average out to around $88K, but survey participants with five to 10 years of experience earn a significantly higher median of $102K.
+People with 10 to 20 years of experience make an average of about $108K in this role.
+Respondents who boast more than two decades on the job don't boast commensurate pay, unfortunately; these veterans see average earnings of only $104K.